Edward Hicks (bishop): Life and works

 During the First World War, unlike other bishops, Hicks did not encourage recruitment to the Forces nor did he condemn Germany.
 He was peace-loving, and had promoted ‘an honourable neutrality of Great Britain'.
 He was accused of cowardice, and produced a strong reply to his critics showing prescience of what the "Great War" would involve.
 ‘Anyone who knows what war means - its stoppage of industry, its heaping up of debt and taxation, its unemployment, its famine, its missing at home, its paralysis of all effective work and expenditure on Social Reform, not to mention the horrible carnage of the battlefield, the agonies of the wounded, the visitations of disease and pestilence that always follow campaigns and battles - will be the last to tax me with cowardice if I confess to a loathing of war.’
 During that War, he lost a son, Edwin, in 1917 and gave up part and eventually the whole of his palace, first for the use of Belgian refugees and then to the Red Cross.
 Novelist and biographer Penelope Fitzgerald was his granddaughter.

+Classical scholar and epigraphist

+After university, Hicks was also much in demand as a classical scholar and epigraphist, contributing to numerous articles and publications, including:

+Hicks, E.L. et al., The Collection of Ancient Greek Inscriptions in the British Museum, Printed by order of the Trustees of The British Museum, 1874;

+Hicks, E.L. et al., Illahun, Kahun and Gurob, 1888-1890, D. Nutt, 1891;

+Hicks, E.L. and W.R.
+Paton, The inscriptions of Cos, Clarendon Press, 1891;

+Hicks, E.L. and G.F.
+Hill, A Manual of Greek Historical Inscriptions, Clarendon Press, 1882.